mna/agora/doc/wiki/lang-ref.md

 ### The return statement

 A return statement exits the current function.
-The return statement of the top-level function of the module terminates the module's execution, returning its return value to the caller.
+The return statement of the top-level function of the module terminates the module's execution, luturning its return value to the caller.
 The return statement of the top-level function of the initial module returns the value to the Go host.

 A function is not required to have a return statement, a default `return nil` statement is automatically added by the compiler if the last statement of the function is not a `return`.